Burloe/GoLogger/README.md

 ```

 #### Both Entry Count Limit and Session Timer:
-You can use both as well which allows you to use some additional actions.
+You can use also use both as well which allows you to use some additional actions.
 When selecting the "Both" option.
-GoLogger will use both "Entry Count Action" and "Session Timer Action" settings to independently set the actions taken.
-That way, you can remove old entries with Entry Count and still restart or stop a session entirely once the Session Timer times-out.
+GoLogger will still use both "Entry Count Action" and "Session Timer Action" settings to independently set the actions taken.
+That way, you can remove old entries with Entry Count and restart or stop a session entirely once the Session Timer times-out.

 ## File count limit:
 Despite .log files taking minimal storage space, generating an endless amount of files is never a good idea.
 Therefore, GoLogger has an adjustable `file count limit` setting.
 By default, this limit is set to 10 and will delete the log file with the oldest date- and timestamp.
-If you have a log file that you didn't save a copy of, you can simply move the file to another folder(the `saved_logs` folder is recommended) to save it and exempt it from being deleted.
+Of course, this means it only deletes files in that directory, meaning you can move a log out of the folder to save it.